 To help you make an informed decision, consider…

-Know the indicators that will cause you to act before a fire threatens.
+Know the risk indicators that will cause you to act before a fire threatens.

 These indicators or ‘calls to action’ again depend on your personal issues, needs and circumstances at the time.
 However it is very important to predetermine a well thought-through indicator as to when you should leave your home or area in the event of a wildfire.
+Understanding the risks is vitally important.
 Make this part of your Rural Fire Action Plan, discussed with all members of your household so everyone is clear about it and the possible evacuation will be achieved safely.

 For example, if there are elderly or infirm people, anyone with asthma or similar breathing problems, or children in your household, you may want to act at the very earliest time – even a day or more sooner than a potential wildfire event.
 In which case, you should closely monitor and act on forecasts of the fire risk categories, particularly if they reach Maximum, Very High, or High in your area.